openstack/panko/doc/source/index.rst

 Welcome to the Ceilometer developer documentation!
 ==================================================

-The :term:`Ceilometer` project is a data collection service that provides the ability to normalise and transform data across all current OpenStack core components with work underway to support future OpenStack components.

 Ceilometer is a component of the Telemetry project.
-Its data can be used to provide customer billing, resource tracking, and alarming capabilities across all OpenStack core components.

 This documentation offers information on how Ceilometer works and how to contribute to the project.